Some links in this post may be affiliate links

 If you would like to add Senecio German Ivy to your plant collection, they are available online on Etsy (Link to Etsy).

-German Ivy flourishes in medium to bright indirect light, moderate warmth of 18-270C, average humidity of 50-55% and moderately moist, fertile, well-drained, succulents potting soils coupled with fortnightly feeding during the growing season.
+To care for German Ivy give it medium to bright indirect light, moderate warmth of 18-270C, average humidity of 50-55% and moderately moist, fertile, well-drained, succulents potting soils coupled with fortnightly feeding during the growing season.

 Senecio mikanioides care also requires pruning to keep the plant neat, to reduce pest and disease infestations, to encourage a bushy, compact growth and to rejuvenate growth.
 Repotting is only needed every 2-3 years when the plant becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Water your German Ivy thoroughly during the growing season and allow the top 2 inches of soil to dry out between waterings to maintain the soil moderately moist.
+Water your German Ivy thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
+Maintain the soil moderately moist and avoid overwatering as it can lead to yellow leaves and rotting stems.

-Decrease watering in the cold period as growth is minimal at this time but do not allow the soil to dry out completely as it can lead to wilting and leaf drop.
+Decrease watering in the cold period as growth is minimal at this time.
+Do not allow the soil to dry out completely as it can lead to browning, wilting and leaf drop.

 Make sure that the pot has a draiange hole to prevent the soil from getting soggy as it can lead to rotting and death of the plant.

 German Ivy grows best in medium to bright indirect light (dappled light).
-Keep it away from direct sunlight as it can cause scorching of the leaves.
+Keep it away from direct sunlight to avoid scorching; crispy edges and brown marks on the leaves.

-Regularly turn the pot to ensure that the Cape Ivy receives light on all sides for uniform growth and prevent legginess.
+Pro tip: Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth and prevent legginess.

 Senecio German Ivy prefers average warmth of 18-270C.
 A room temperature that is comfortable for you is ideal for this plant.
 Keep it away from drafts to prevent sudden changes in temperatures which can cause sudden leaf drop.